Channel induced dynamics of quantum information in mixed state free QFTs: Introduction

-We implement our idea for two specific cases of a vacuum state of a QFT and a TFD state of two identical copies of a QFT.
-We regularize these states on a lattice and cast them into the framework of Bosonic Gaussian QI.
-We can then apply various Bosonic Gaussian channels to the systems under consideration.
-We put special emphasis on the Petz Recovery map \cite{Petz1,PETZ_2003,PETZ2}, which plays a significant role in the entanglement wedge reconstruction and in resolutions of the black hole information paradox \cite{Cotler:2017erl,penington2020entanglement, Chen:2021lnq}).
-To determine the effect of quantum channels, we calculate von Neumann entropy, R\'enyi's entropy and fidelity.
+We implement our idea for three specific cases: a vacuum state, a thermal state of QFT, and a TFD state of two identical copies of QFT.
+We regularize these states on a lattice and cast them into the framework of Bosonic Gaussian QI \footnote{We further distinguish between Bosonic and Fermionic Gaussian Quantum Information.
+In this paper, we solely concentrate on the Bosonic Gaussian Quantum Information Theory.}.
+We can then apply various Bosonic Gaussian channels to systems under consideration.
+We put special emphasis on Petz Recovery maps \cite{Petz1,PETZ_2003,PETZ2}, which play a significant role in the entanglement wedge reconstruction and in resolutions of the black hole information paradox \cite{Cotler:2017erl,penington2020entanglement, Chen:2021lnq}.
+To determine the effect of quantum channels, we calculate von Neumann entropy, R\'enyi entropy, and fidelity.
 We observe how they change after the application of a channel in both time-independent and time-dependent settings.
-By interpreting these results we hope to understand excitations in QFTs from a QI operational perspective.
+By interpreting these results, we hope to understand excitations in QFTs from the QI operational perspective.